DFabric/DPlatform-Shell/README.md

 You can try switch to it instead of the default SysVinit/Upstart to be able to use them.

-A x86, x86-64 or ARMv[6,7,8] CPU.
+CPU: x86, x86-64, ARMv[6,7,8]

-Development is still active.
-Most things should work, but problems could occur, more testing is needed.
+Development is active.
 Please feel free to open an issue and create a pull request, all contributions are welcome!

 ## Roadmap
  - [1] Install apps efficiently through a terminal UI - Done.
  - (2) DPlatform Web GUI to manage apps easily - Early prototypes started
  - (3) Build a custom image with a DPlatform Web GUI and auto-configurations - Planned
- - DNS and secure firewall pass-through via [localtunnel](https://localtunnel.me/)
+ - DNS and secure firewall pass-through via [localtunnel](https://localtunnel.me/) - Planned
  - Enhance the security.
-[Caddy](https://caddyserver.com/), Nginx reverse proxy, [Let's Encrypt](https://letsencrypt.org/) certificate
+[Caddy](https://caddyserver.com/), Nginx reverse proxy, [Let's Encrypt](https://letsencrypt.org/) certificate - Partial

 ### Other informations
 Each app have its own dedicated user, most their own `/home/app_user` directory